 - Pick the right niche.
 While food is a niche itself, you should have a specific sub-niche in mind.
 Maybe you want to promote kitchen items or tools?
 Maybe you’re interested in gourmet cooking and want to promote gourmet products?
 Picking a specific niche you’re interested in will help you discover your audience and keep you inspired to keep moving forward.

 - Create plenty of high quality content.
 Pictures are a big part of food blogging, but it involves much more than that.
 It’s important to create content that will attract people to your site.
 Whether it’s recipes or reviews, this content should be creative, useful, original, and produced regularly.

 - Don’t spam your blog.
 What we mean by that is, don’t overload every piece of content with a ton of affiliate links.
 A few well-placed links that are highly visible will be effective and keep your content looking professional and appealing.

 It Takes Patience

-Although it is true that you can be an affiliate marketer without a blog or website but just like any work, being a food blogger affiliate takes time.
-It will require you to invest time and effort in order for it to work.
-Keep in mind that being an affiliate gives you the chance to earn real money so hard work will eventually pay off.
-Your success lies within the affiliate marketing strategy you choose and remember, this is for the long run.
-Enjoy what you do and the rest will follow.
+Although it is true that you can be an affiliate marketer without a blog or website, becoming a successful food blogger takes time and dedication.
+Your success depends on the affiliate marketing strategy you choose and your willingness to hang in there for the long haul.
+Most importantly, enjoy what you do.
+The success will follow.